cognesy/instructor-php/docs/modes.md

 ### `Mode::Tools`

 This mode is the default one.
 It uses OpenAI tools to extract data from the response.

-It is the most reliable mode, but currently only available for OpenAI and Azure OpenAI LLMs.
+It is the most reliable mode, but not all models and API providers support it - check their documentation for more information.

 ### `Mode::Json`

-This mode uses OpenAI JSON mode.
+In this mode Instructor provides response format as JSONSchema and asks LLM to respond with JSON object following provided schema.

+It is supported by many open source models and API providers - check their documentation.

 See `response_mode` in (OpenAI API Reference)[https://platform.openai.com/docs/api-reference/chat/create]

 ### `Mode::MdJson`